 Anxiety is actually a term used for a number of specific anxiety disorders.
 Including the following:

 - Generalised Anxiety Disorder (GAD).
-In GAD, we experience frequent and chronic worries about events which are unlikely to happen
+In GAD, we experience frequent and chronic worries about events that are unlikely to happen

 - Panic Disorder.
-Here is where we experience Panic Attacks: sudden and very intense reactions of terror linked accompanied by strong physical symptoms (increased heart rate, hyperventilation, dizziness etc.).
-Usually there is an unreasonable fear about dying or losing control.
+Here is where we experience Panic Attacks: sudden and intense reactions of terror accompanied by strong physical symptoms (increased heart rate, hyperventilation, dizziness etc.).
+Usually, there is an unreasonable fear of dying or losing control.

-- Obsessive Compulsive Disorder (OCD).
-In OCD, anxiety is experienced as a result of intrusive thoughts or images, often accompanied by rituals (compulsions), which tend to temporarily calm anxiety and fears.
+- Obsessive-Compulsive Disorder (OCD).
+In OCD, anxiety is experienced due to intrusive thoughts or images, often accompanied by rituals (compulsions), which temporarily calm anxiety and fears.

 - Post Traumatic Stress Disorder (PTSD).
 In PTSD, anxiety is triggered by reminders or other factors linked with a traumatic event we experienced.

 - Specific Phobia (such as a phobia of spiders, lifts, planes etc.).
-With phobias, anxiety is usually triggered by a specific object or situation which provokes very intense fear.
+With phobias, anxiety is usually triggered by a specific object or situation, which provokes intense fear.

 - Health Anxiety (Hypochondria).
 In health anxiety, there is an excessive, unreasonable worry about having a severe illness or disease.
 This fear is usually maintained despite medical reassurance.